package com.kousenit.hr;

 The class includes multiple constructors, demonstrating overloading and

-to chain them for dependency injection:
+the use of this to chain them for dependency injection:

 -